PhoenixIra/count-endtime/README.md

 Remark, the default gulp script does not build you an sqlite3 database, which you require to save and load moments.
 Possible gulp tasks are: `install, default, build, sqlite`. `default` and `build` are synonymous, `install` will execute `build` and `sqlite` in parallel.

 ## How to set up
 To set up, you need to rename the file `json/config-template.json` into `json/config.json`.
 You also require a bot token from discord.
-You can find instruction to get these [https://discordjs.guide/preparations/setting-up-a-bot-application.html#your-token here].
+You can find instruction to get these [here](https://discordjs.guide/preparations/setting-up-a-bot-application.html#your-token).

 ## How to contribute
 You are very welcome to contribute to this project.
 Currently I work alone on it.
 Feel free to fork the project, add issues which you want to tackle and submit pull requests.
 We don't have strict code styles yet.